adamchen3/DrawSVG/README.md

 In this task, you will finish implementing parts of the hardware renderer using OpenGL.
 In particular, you will be responsible for implementing `rasterize_point()`, `rasterize_line()`, and `rasterize_triangle()` in `hardware/hardware_renderer.cpp`.
 All other OpenGL context has been set up for you outside of these methods, so you only need to use `glBegin()`, `glEnd()`, and appropriate function calls in between those two functions.
 (You may be interested in `glColor4f()` and `glVertex2f()`, along with `GL_POINTS`, `GL_LINES`, and `GL_TRIANGLES`.)
 You can find an extensive guide to OpenGL [here](http://altanmesut.trakya.edu.tr/grafik/OpenGL_Programming_Guide.pdf), but feel free to google function names for quick documentation.

 Once you're done, you can test your solution by running DrawSVG and pressing `h`.
+Your hardware renderer should now be able to correctly render all tests in `basic/` and `alpha/`, and implementing the remaining tasks will add functionality to your software renderer.
+Remember to compare your render results with the reference, and make sure there are no major visual differences.

 #### Task 2 : Warm Up: Drawing Lines